ministryofjustice/hmpps-subject-access-request-ui/docs/database-setup.md

 Hit 'Test Connection' to confirm your connection.
 You should see a green tick if everything is working.

 ## AWS console
-The databases can be viewed via the console at https://eu-west-2.console.aws.amazon.com/console/home?region=eu-west-2#, as long as you are in the MOJ GitHub organisation and a member of the hmpps-subeject-access-request GitHub team.
+The databases can be viewed via the console at https://eu-west-2.console.aws.amazon.com/console/home?region=eu-west-2#, as long as you are in the MOJ GitHub organisation and a member of the hmpps-subject-access-request GitHub team.
 You can search for the DATABASE_NAME, removing the leading 'db' (eg. to find database db5fc1068b6c87ba53, search for 5fc1068b6c87ba53).
 If you don't see anything, double-check that you have the 'eu-west-2' region selected.

 ## Migrations